Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 Concerns related to adverse effects:

-• Dermatologic toxicity: Severe cutaneous reactions, including Stevens-Johnson syndrome (SJS) and erythema multiforme (EM) have been reported in a small percentage of patients.
-Do not initiate alpelisib in patients with a history of SJS, EM, or toxic epidermal necrolysis (TEN).
-If signs or symptoms of severe cutaneous reactions occur, interrupt alpelisib until the etiology of the reaction has been determined; a dermatology consultation is recommended.
-If SJS, TEN, or EM is confirmed, permanently discontinue alpelisib.
+• Dermatologic toxicity: Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome, erythema multiforme, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms may occur.
+If signs or symptoms of SCARs occur, interrupt alpelisib until the etiology of the reaction has been determined; a dermatology consultation is recommended.
+If a SCAR is confirmed, permanently discontinue alpelisib.
 Do not reinitiate alpelisib in patients who have experienced previous severe cutaneous reactions during alpelisib treatment.
-If SJS, TEN, or EM is not confirmed, alpelisib may require dose modifications, topical corticosteroids, and/or oral antihistamine treatment.
-Patients should be informed of the signs/symptoms of severe cutaneous reactions (eg, prodrome of fever, flu-like symptoms, mucosal lesions and/or progressive skin rash).
+If a SCAR is not confirmed, alpelisib may require dose modifications, topical corticosteroids, and/or oral antihistamine treatment.
+Patients should be informed of the signs/symptoms of SCARs (eg, prodrome of fever, flu-like symptoms, mucosal lesions, progressive skin rash, lymphadenopathy).
+Maculopapular rash (with or without pruritus and dry skin) is the most commonly occurring rash; rash generally develops within the initial 2 months of treatment and may be managed with supportive medication (topical corticosteroids and/or oral antihistamines), and if needed, treatment interruption (Nunnery 2019).

-• Gastrointestinal toxicity: Severe diarrhea may commonly occur with alpelisib, sometimes with dehydration and acute kidney injury.
+• GI toxicity: Severe diarrhea may commonly occur with alpelisib, sometimes with dehydration and acute kidney injury.
 Grade 3 diarrhea has been reported.
 The median time to onset of grade 2 or 3 diarrhea was 46 days (range: 1 to 442 days).
 Antidiarrheal medication (eg, loperamide) was required to manage symptoms in a majority of patients who experienced diarrhea.
 Diarrhea may require treatment interruption, dose reduction, and/or discontinuation.
+Consider stopping lactose-containing foods, alcohol, laxatives, bulk fiber, stool softeners, and high-osmolar food supplements; encourage hydration and frequent small meals (Nunnery 2019).
 Patients should be instructed to initiate antidiarrheal treatment, increase oral fluids, and notify their health care provider if diarrhea occurs during alpelisib treatment.
 Nausea and vomiting (usually mild) and stomatitis may also occur.
 Pancreatitis may require treatment interruption, dose reduction, and/or discontinuation.

-• Hyperglycemia: Severe hyperglycemia, including ketoacidosis, has been reported with alpelisib.
+• Hyperglycemia: Severe hyperglycemia, including ketoacidosis, may occur with alpelisib.
 Hyperglycemia was reported in nearly two-thirds of patients.
 Grade 3 hyperglycemia occurred in one-third of patients; grade 4 hyperglycemia and ketoacidosis have been reported in a small percentage of patients.
 Among patients who experienced grade 2 or higher hyperglycemia, the median time to first occurrence of hyperglycemia was 15 days (range: 5 to 517 days).
 Most hyperglycemia events were managed with antidiabetic medication, with a majority utilizing metformin (either as single agent or in combination with other antidiabetic medications (eg, insulin, dipeptidyl peptidase-4 inhibitors, sulfonylureas).
 The median time from ≥ grade 2 hyperglycemia to at least 1 grade improvement was 8 days (range: 2 to 65 days).
 Most patients who continued fulvestrant but discontinued alpelisib (due to hyperglycemia) had fasting plasma glucose (FPG) levels that returned to baseline.
 Optimize blood glucose prior to initiating alpelisib treatment.
-Monitor FPG and HbA1c prior to alpelisib treatment initiation; monitor blood glucose and/or FPG at least once each week for the first 2 weeks, then at least once every 4 weeks, and as clinically indicated; monitor HbA1c every 3 months and as clinically indicated.
-If hyperglycemia occurs, monitor blood glucose and/or FPG as clinically indicated, and at least twice weekly until blood glucose or FPG decreases to normal levels.
-During treatment with antidiabetic medication, continue monitoring blood glucose or FPG at least once a week for 8 weeks, followed by once every 2 weeks and as clinically indicated.
+Monitor FPG and HbA1c prior to alpelisib treatment initiation; monitor fasting glucose or FPG at least once each week for the first 2 weeks, then at least once every 4 weeks, and as clinically indicated; monitor HbA1c every 3 months and as clinically indicated.
+If hyperglycemia occurs, monitor fasting glucose as clinically indicated, and at least twice weekly until fasting glucose decreases to normal levels.
+During treatment with antidiabetic medication, continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks and as clinically indicated.
 Consider consultation with a clinician with expertise in hyperglycemia management and counsel patients on lifestyle modifications.
 Patients with type 1 or uncontrolled type 2 diabetes were excluded from the clinical trial; the safety of alpelisib in these patients has not been established.
 Patients with a history of type 2 diabetes were included in the clinical trial; closely monitor patients with diabetes as they may require intensified antidiabetic therapy.
 Hyperglycemia may require treatment interruption, dose reduction, and/or discontinuation.
+Aggressive hydration and electrolyte management may also be indicted (Nunnery 2019).
 Patients should be aware of signs/symptoms of hyperglycemia (eg, excessive thirst, frequent urination, increased urine volume, increased appetite with weight loss).

-• Hypersensitivity: Severe hypersensitivity reactions (including anaphylaxis and anaphylactic shock) have been reported with alpelisib.
+• Hypersensitivity: Severe hypersensitivity reactions (including anaphylaxis and anaphylactic shock) may occur.
 Manifestations of severe hypersensitivity reactions included dyspnea, flushing, rash, fever, or tachycardia.
 Grade 3 and 4 hypersensitivity reactions have occurred rarely.
 Monitor for signs/symptoms of severe hypersensitivity reactions.
 Permanently discontinue alpelisib if severe hypersensitivity occurs.

-• Pulmonary toxicity: Severe pneumonitis, including acute interstitial pneumonitis and interstitial lung disease, has been reported with alpelisib; pneumonitis was reported in a small percentage of patients.
+• Pulmonary toxicity: Severe pneumonitis, including acute interstitial pneumonitis and interstitial lung disease, may occur; pneumonitis was reported in a small percentage of patients.
 Immediately interrupt alpelisib treatment and evaluate for pneumonitis in patients who have new or worsening respiratory symptoms or are suspected to have developed pneumonitis.
 Consider a diagnosis of noninfectious pneumonitis in patients with nonspecific respiratory signs/symptoms (eg, hypoxia, cough, dyspnea, interstitial infiltrates on radiologic exams) and in whom infectious, neoplastic, and other causes have been appropriately excluded.
 Permanently discontinue alpelisib with confirmed pneumonitis.
+Pneumonitis may also require systemic corticosteroids (Nunnery 2019).
 Patients should immediately report new or worsening respiratory symptoms.

 • Elderly: Patients ≥65 years of age experienced a higher incidence of grades 3 and 4 hyperglycemia.